 Our results show that the greater crossover interference is the strongest single bivalent-based predictor for the observed rapid evolution of mean MLH1 foci per cell.
 While these results do not conform initial predictions for how a recombination landscapes would accommodate more crossovers, the increased strength of interference aligns with our results on sex differences.
 The typical recombination landscapes for males and females results in divergence in the proportion of linked sites along chromosomes which segregate together.
 The stronger interference of the 2CO bivalents in the high recombining strains accentuates this effect.
 The measures of DSB and some comparisons of SC length between high and low recombining strains suggest that the SC length have evolved to be longer in high recombining strains, however this evolution of SC length is partially decoupled from the number of crossovers since similar amounts of SC length evolution are seen in low recombining strains.

+<Bret: Are you sure this summary is necessary?
+Maybe cover this material in the Discussion instead?>

 References

+Peterson, April L, Nathan D Miller, and Bret A Payseur.
+2019.
+“Conservation of the Genome-Wide Recombination Rate in White-Footed Mice.”
+Heredity 123 (4).
+Nature Publishing Group: 442–57.

+Sardell, Jason M., and Mark Kirkpatrick.
+2020.
+“Sex Differences in the Recombination Landscape.”
+The American Naturalist 195 (2): 361–79. doi:10.1086/704943.